bevyengine/bevy/.github/contributing/engine_style_guide.md

 > Only smart pointers implement Deref and DerefMut

-- Generally a good rule of thumb, but we're probably going to deliberately violate this for wrapper types due to the lack of any better ergonomic solution.
+- Generally a good rule of thumb, but we're probably going to deliberately violate this for single-element wrapper types like `Life(u32)`.
+The behavior is still predictable and it significantly improves ergonomics / new user comprehension.

 [Rust API guidelines]: https://rust-lang.github.io/api-guidelines/about.html